National Book Award for Poetry

-The award recognizes one book written by a US citizen and published in the US from December 1 to November 30.
+The award recognizes one book written by a US citizen and published in the US from December 1 of the previous year to November 30 in the award year.
 The National Book Foundation accepts nominations from publishers until June 15, requires mailing nominated books to the panelists by August 1, and announces five finalists in October.
 The winner is announced on the day of the final ceremony in November.
-The award is $10,000 and a bronze sculpture; other finalists get $1000, a medal, and a citation written by the panel.
+The award is $10,000 and a bronze sculpture; other finalists receive $1000, a medal, and a citation written by the panel.

 There were 148 nominations for the 2010 award.
+This had risen to 299 submissions by 2024.